Provincial Indigenous Leads - Engagement and Inclusion

 Participants examine culture, stereotyping, and the consequences and legacies of colonization with the goal of providing safer care for Indigenous patients.

 Learn more about ICS, including how to register, and information for Health Service Providers.

-Each LHIN has a dedicated staff Lead to facilitate Aboriginal engagement and planning, together forming a community of practice called the Provincial Aboriginal LHIN Network (PALN).
+Each LHIN has dedicated staff to facilitate Indigenous engagement and planning, together forming a community of practice called the Provincial Indigenous LHIN Network (PILN).

-The scope of the PALN is to facilitate cross-LHIN collaboration, communication and knowledge sharing through bi-monthly Network meetings and one annual event.
+The scope of the PILN is to facilitate cross-LHIN collaboration, communication and knowledge sharing through bi-monthly Network meetings and one annual event.